hexojs/site/source/docs/one-command-deployment.md

 title: One-Command Deployment
 ---

 Hexo provides a fast and easy deployment strategy.
-You only need one single command to deploy your site to your servers.
+You only need one single command to deploy your site to your server.

 ```bash
 $ hexo deploy
 ```

+Install the necessary plugin(s) that is compatible with the deployment method provided by your server/repository.

-Before your first deployment, you will have to modify some settings in `_config.yml`.
-A valid deployment setting must have a `type` field.
+Deployment is usually configured through **\_config.yml**.
+A valid configuration must have the `type` field.
 For example:

 ```yaml
 deploy: